 Household Hazardous Waste Collection Day

-If you are storing many of these products and are waiting for just the right time to get rid of them, that time will be Saturday, October 25 when Lee County will hold it’s annual Household Hazardous Waste Collection Day.
-This FREE event, sponsored by Lee County Solid Waste Division, NCDA Pesticide Assistance Program and North Carolina Cooperative Extension, will take place at the Dennis Wicker Civic Center from 9 am until 1 pm and will be for ALL Lee County households and farmers.
+If you are storing any of these products and are waiting for just the right time to get rid of them, that time will be Saturday, October 24 when Lee County will hold it’s annual Household Hazardous Waste Collection Day.
+This FREE event, sponsored by Lee County Solid Waste Division, NCDA Pesticide Assistance Program and North Carolina Cooperative Extension, will take place at the Dennis Wicker Civic Center from 9 am until 1 pm and will be for ALL Lee County households and farms.

-Items to be collected include: oil based paint, drain cleaners, paint thinners, motor oil, furniture strippers, brake fluid, kitchen cleaners, gasoline, bathroom cleaners, antifreeze, pesticides, transmission fluid, herbicides, solvents, insecticides, degreasers, batteries, CFL light bulbs, and pool chemicals.
-In 2013, 400 vehicles delivered over 29,924 pounds of paint and paint related materials, 1,180 pounds of unwanted pesticides, 269 pounds of batteries.
+For this event, items to be collected include: oil based paint, drain cleaners, paint thinners, motor oil, furniture strippers, brake fluid, kitchen cleaners, gasoline, bathroom cleaners, antifreeze, pesticides, transmission fluid, herbicides, solvents, insecticides, degreasers, batteries, CFL light bulbs, and pool chemicals.
 While motor oil, cooking oil, antifreeze, oil filters will also be accepted; county residents can drop these items off daily at the six convenience centers found throughout Lee County.

 Susan C. Condlin is County Extension Director with North Carolina Cooperative Extension in Lee County.